COVID Treatment and Therapeutics

 Get tested for COVID-19 on-site, or bring your test results from an at-home test to your visit.

-Disability Information and Access Line (DIAL) is available to help people with disabilities access services.
+The Disability Information and Access Line (DIAL) is available to assist people with disabilities in accessing services.

 Step 2: Get a prescription

-If you test positive for COVID-19, ask your healthcare provider or pharmacist as soon as possible for an oral antiviral treatment prescription.
+If you test positive for COVID-19, ask your healthcare provider or pharmacist as soon as possible for a prescription for an oral antiviral treatment.
 Treatments must be started within five days of symptom onset to be most effective.
 Bring any medications (or a list of the medicines you currently take) to your appointment.
 If you are eligible, your healthcare provider will prescribe an oral antiviral.

 Step 3: Fill the prescription